rubcompling/latech2020/README.md

 ### Training Data Preparation

 The Berkeley parser (Petrov et al., 2006) requires the training data to be in a standard treebank format, which is not fulfilled by the topological field data, when the POS tags are taken as input text and word forms are removed.
-Therefore, the Tüba-D/Z training data in the paper is automatically modified to match the input format of the parser.
+Therefore,  in the paper the Tüba-D/Z training data (Telljohann et al., 2015) is automatically modified to match the input format of the parser.
 For example:

 *Freudenthal wollte gestern nichts dazu sagen, ob bei ihren Prüfungen ihr etwas aufgefallen sei.*